18F/handbook/_pages/welcome-to-TTS/getting-started.md

 Just follow the steps: everything will be set up correctly and you'll minimize weird conflicts and problems later.

 If you are an engineer, we understand that your preferences about optimal development environments may differ from the laptop script.
-In that case, please avoid setting up your own environment until after we've talked about it in the [#dev](https://gsa-tts.slack.com/messages/C02CD5VUQ) channel.
+In that case, please come talk to us first in the [#dev channel](https://gsa-tts.slack.com/messages/C02CD5VUQ) before setting up your own environment.
 Maybe you've identified a good way to update the script!

 If you are running a project locally, you may also find yourself needing to know